OmegaProtocol/multichain-python/README.md

 # multichain-python
-Python wrapper on top of Multichain Blockchain with embedded multichain executables
+Python wrapper on top of This site was built using [Multichain Blockhain](http://www.multichain.com/) with embedded multichain executables already bundled with the package.

 # Prerequisite
 1. install Anaconda 3+ suite (for environment variable CONDA_PREFIX)